-The French President Emmanuel Macron has termed the ongoing violence as "genocide".
+The French President Emmanuel Macron has termed the ongoing violence as "genocide", and in the Security Council, France has referred to the situation as "ethnic cleansing".
 The French government has demanded that the Myanmar security forces ensure the protection of the civilian population and swiftly restore safe humanitarian access.
 The first priority, however, is to put an immediate end to the violence in Myanmar.